DVLA is an executive agency, sponsored by the Department for Transport.

 Our commitment to you

-We are fully committed to ensuring your job is a place where you want to be.
-To this end, we’re associated with a variety of organisations who we continue to learn and develop from.
+We are fully committed to ensuring your job is a place where you want to be and we’re associated with a variety of organisations who we continue to learn and develop from.
 These include:

 What our people say about working at the DVLA